OpenFreeEnergy/IndustryBenchmarks2024/docs/source/private/prep_and_debug.rst

 1. Ligand Alignment
 *******************

-Ligands in a series should be pre-aligned when pass to OpenFE tools.
+Ligands in a series should be pre-aligned when passed to OpenFE tools.
 This means that regions of the ligand that should be part of a common core, should have the same coordinates.